masteramuk/codility-lessoncode/README.md

 # codility-FrogRiverOne
 Find the earliest time when a frog can jump to the other side of a river.
 This is the fourth lesson in Codility.
 You need to find the fastest (earliest) time possible for a frog to start jumping towards the other side of the river.
 You will be given an array that reflecting the position of jumping/landing point for the frog.

+# codility-PermCheck
+This is the second lesson in Codility.
+Given an array of integer N, you need to find if the given array is a permutation array or perfect array in sequence (if all numbers are sorted accordingly).
+The full explanation of the lesson is at https://app.codility.com.